FbW-22-E04/classroom-toolkit/README.md

 ## Tools and Apps

 ### Note Management
-  - [Evernote](https://evernote.com)- Using Evernote, you can store everything from personal thoughts and ideas to business projects, and know they’re always safe and secure, and easily accessible whenever you need them.
+  - [Evernote](https://evernote.com)- Using Evernote, you can store everything from personal thoughts and ideas to business projects, and know they’re always safe and secure, and easily accessible whenever you need them!

 ### Task Management